giuliodondi/kOS-Shuttle-OPS3/README.md

 <img src="https://github.com/giuliodondi/kOS-Shuttle-OPS3/blob/master/Ships/Script/Shuttle_OPS3/images/vsit_grtls.png" width="350">

 - The mini plot in the top-left corner is Pitch vs. Mach number.
 THe bug will move to the left as you slow down.
 It is designed to give a reference to monitor what guidance is trying to do or if you fly CSS
-- The solid zig-zagged line is the lower limit, you should always stay above this line
+- The top solid line is the targeted Alpha Recovery pitch for GRTLS
+- The red dashed line is the Alpha Recovery for a contingency abort
-- The dashed line is the pitch profile during Alpha Transition, you should see the bug settle on this line eventually.
+- The green dashed line is the nominal pitch profile during Alpha Transition, you should see the bug settle on this line eventually.
+- The lower solid line is the nominal lower pitch limit, contingency guidance will override this if needed to keep Gs under control

 The phases of GRTLs are: